Colleges by Location

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 1,594 in 2023.
-Bethel University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 1,540 in 2025.
+Bethel University, Minnesota has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.

 Test Scores